Things I’m working on and where my attention is at.

 • The Woodland

 I own and manage an eight acre section of ancient semi-natural woodland.
 I'm returning it to being properly managed as oak standards with hazel coppice.
+I am doing most of the work myself from woodland management plans to dealing with windblow and performing tree surveys.

 Trees & Code Substack